- About Us

-Gale enjoys aerobic dancing, volunteering for the American Cancer Society, and reading.
-She is also a teacher consultant in the Wisconsin Geographic Alliance.
+In her free time she enjoys aerobic dancing, volunteering for the American Cancer Society, and reading.
+She is also a teacher consultant for the Wisconsin Geographic Alliance.

 “As a Christian educator, I look to God for strength, wisdom, and encouragement in performing my tasks.
 I am responsible for instructing, guiding, encouraging, and supporting students as they grow intellectually, spiritually, socially, and emotionally.